jasonbrianhall/tetrimone/README.md

 - **Libraries**: GTK+, SDL2, PulseAudio/SDL2 Audio, libzip

 **May your blocks always fall true, and your lines always clear!** 🕹️✨

-This game is based on Tetrimone®, created by Alexey Pajitnov in 1984.
-Tetrimone® is a registered trademark of The Tetrimone Company, LLC.

-Original game published by ELORG (also, go watch the Tetrimone movie on AppleTV)

 ## TODO